 These plants are long lived.
 I have had one geranium plant that has continued to grow and bloom for nearly two decades.
 By taking cuttings from that original plant, I now have half a dozen additional ones on my patio.
 In addition, they are amazingly easy to transplant.
 In fact, with one healthy geranium plant, you can take numerous cuttings and grow new ones for years.

-They are such easy flowers to transplant that many people have rarely had to buy a new one.
-Because of this, it is delightful to surround your home with voluptuous pots of geraniums ... all from only one plant!
+They are such easy flowers to transplant that many people rarely have to buy a new one.
+Because of this, it is delightful to surround your home with voluptuous pots of geraniums—all from only one plant!
 There are even stories about people who have actually just stuck a cutting from a geranium into a flower bed and had it grow.
 However, if you want better odds of success, follow the detailed instructions that are given below.

 Items Needed to Transplant Geraniums

-Once you have gathered the items together which you need, read on to see the specific directions to insure you will get good results.
+Once you have gathered the items together, read on to see the specific directions to insure you will get good results.

 - Fill your new pots with potting soil, leaving an inch or two at the top so the soil will not overflow when you water the plant.

 - Trim excess foliage from your original, mature geranium.
 Keep these trimmings, because they are what you will transplant into the new pots.

 - Trim leaves away from the bottom of your cuttings, so you have a few inches of the cutting which can serve as the root for your new plant.

 - Dip the new “root” portion of the geranium cutting into a root stimulant, which can be purchased at any plant nursery.
 I have even bought it at Home Depot, Lowe's, and other businesses which sell plants.
 Follow the directions on the root stimulant so that you don’t overdo it!

 - Finally, you will immediately plant your new geranium cutting into the pot of potting soil.
 Water the plant frequently until the roots begin to grow and take root.
 Before you know it, you will have blooms!